idps-escape

 IDPS-ESCAPE is aimed at closely capturing the notion of MAPE-K (Monitor, Analyze, Plan, Execute and Knowledge) from autonomic computing applied to cybersecurity, which translates into providing a comprehensive package that implements a Security Orchestration, Automation, and Response (SOAR) system.

-This resulting SOAR system combines following building blocks: a Security Information and Event Management (SIEM) system, an Intrusion Detection and Prevention System (IDPS), Cyber Threat Intelligence (CTI) tools, an anomaly detection (AD) subsystem, called ADBox, and a Risk-aware AD-based Active Response (RADAR) subsystem providing AD scenario implementations, coupled with active response solutions and SOAR playbooks facilitating security orchestration.
+This resulting SOAR system combines following building blocks: a Security Information and Event Management (SIEM) system, an Intrusion Detection and Prevention System (IDPS), Cyber Threat Intelligence (CTI) tools, a Risk-aware AD-based Active Response (RADAR) subsystem providing AD scenario implementations, coupled with active response solutions and SOAR playbooks facilitating security orchestration, and an anomaly detection (AD) subsystem, called ADBox.

 We adopt a hybrid method aimed at robustness and resilience to adversarial interference involving three elements: (i) signature-based detection with (ii) AD based on deep learning models via MTAD-GAT, relying on state-of-the-art advances in artificial intelligence (AI) and machine learning (ML) such as the attention mechanism and (iii) a classical algorithm for AD on streams such as the Robust Random Cut Forest (RRCF) algorithm supporting categorical features.